mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Set the Unix timestamp (seconds since epoch, UTC) to export data from.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +----------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExportFromTimestamp": 0`` with numerical input. |